jiaqi54/HEPRS/README.md

 * Encrypt the PRS model (betas).
 * Calculate PRS using using homomorphic encryption.
 * Decrupt the output and save as a plaintext csv file.

-This process is expected to take less than a minute on a personal laptop.
+This process is expected to take just a few seconds on a personal laptop.

+A directory named with the moduli and iteration will be generated (e.g. PN13QP218_dir_0), which includes the encrypted genomic data, encrypted model, encrypted model output and decrypted (plaintext) PRS results.